MWPierce84/six-feet-over-netlify/src/pages/help/index.md

 section:
   - heading: Apply For Assistance
     content: >-
-      ### Do you need assistance paying for costs associated with the loss of
+      ### Do you need assistance paying for costs associated with the loss of your loved one to suicide?
+We continue to get applications from those outside of our peramiters and this might help, even though it says it everywhere else.
-      your loved one?

       We may be able to help with costs associated with: